Alexionx/Website-ClothesShop/README.md

 # Automated deployments on AWS
 ## Project description
-This project includes detailed instructions on setting up automated deployments of different types of AWS infrastructure and services.
+This projectи includes detailed instructions on setting up automated deployments of different types of AWS infrastructure and services.
 A total of 5 different deployment methods have been implemented for different usage scenarios, both manually and with automation via CI/CD.

 ## Content
 1. [Prerequisites](#prerequisities)